 Andy graduated from Michigan State University, and earned an MBA degree from Indiana University.
 Intermixed with his career at FAI, Andy has also been employed by several global Tier 1 automotive companies.
 This experience has provided valuable insight into the production and financial challenges that large manufacturers face on a daily basis.

 Currently, Flexible Automation’s financial position has never been stronger.
-The company has enjoyed record metrics each year since 2009.
+Our company has enjoyed record metrics each year since 2009.
 Investments, such as ERP software, new milling machines, and additional staffing are being made to support future growth.